IBM-Cloud/oneoff/README.md

 By default, *oneoff* will search for tasks under the *./lib/tasks* directory.
 This location can be modified using the *--tasks ./path/to/tasks* command line argument.

-With the *oneoff* command has been correctly registered into application startup, the following log entries should appear:
+If the *oneoff* command has been correctly registered into application startup, the following log entries should appear:

 <pre>